DreamYuanStarSoul/AndroidHealthcareAppDevelopment/BuildItUp.md

     <string name="button_send">Send</string>
 </resources>
 ```
 Externalize all the string is definitely a brilliant idea!
+In case of localization, we only need this single file to do the translation.
 I should apply this tactic in other complicated programs, too.